TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2023.12*, The advanced individual in academic development.
 - *2023.12*, The China National Scholarship (2022-2023).
 - *2023.10*, The First Prize Scholarship (CQUPT).
 - *2023.07*, Graduated from the 16th Chongqing Youth Marxism Project.